- Terms Of Service

 Acceptable Use of Ting Services

-This Acceptable Use Policy includes your usage of all Ting products and services (henceforth referred to as “Ting Service” and “Services”).
+This Acceptable Use Policy includes your usage of all Ting products and services (henceforth referred to as “Ting Service” and “Services”) and is hereby incorporated into and a part of these Terms.

 You are legally and financially responsible for any and all activity on your device and your service, regardless of who initiates the activity.